We often get asked: “Should I go to Argentina or Chile?”

 A good way to introduce yourself to Mendoza’s wine is on a private tour to three different wineries in the Central Valley.
 From boutique establishments to larger operations, you’ll be able to see the contrasts and differences between different wineries.
 Finishing the tour with a gourmet tasting lunch at a local Bodega is a great way to get an insight into Argentina’s food and wine culture.
 Mendoza’s Valle de Uco is also worth a visit, as a scenic drive down Los Cerrillo Route makes the wine tasting here feel magical.

 If you want to experience the wine in South America but you don’t want to dedicate three or four nights to it, then Chile’s wine region wins the debate of whether you should go to Argentina or Chile.
 Chile has seen both Spanish conquistadors and French immigrants, leading to the wine regions here becoming one of the largest and most important in the world.
 To the north of the Santiago and east of Valparaiso is the Aconcagua Valley and stretching south of the capital is the Valle Central – divided into the Maipo, Rapel, Curicó and Maule Valleys.
+Go in autumn for beautiful colours and wine festivals.

 To make the most of Chile’s wine region, take a half day tour around the Indomita and Casas del Bosque wineries.
 Both are located in the Casablanca valley, a relatively young wine area where winemakers only started planting vines in the mid-1980s.
 This region is perfect for lovers of both red and white, as cool coastal temperatures produce excellent Sauvignon Blanc, Riesling and Pinot Noir.
 If one wine tasting is enough for you, then you can move on to explore the beautiful countryside either on foot or on horseback.